neilhwatson/evolve_cfengine_freelib/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Version notice

+We recommend that you use the 3.5 branch of EFL with CFEngine version 3.5.2.
+CFEngine 3.6 has outstanding bugs that prevent EFL, and possibly your own policies, from being reliable.

 ## Introduction

 The bundles contained in this CFEngine library primarily focus on data driven